 A home's roof will naturally wear down over time, and depending on what it's made out of, it may have a lifetime of 20-30 years or longer before needing to be replaced.
 Replacing a roof is a big job that homeowners want to do as little as possible, and picking the right material can help a roof last a long time.
 But what are the different types of roofing materials available?
-Here are some of the popular options and what makes them good choices for a homeowner looking for new roofing materials.
+Here are some of the best roofing material options and what makes them good choices for a homeowner looking for new roofing materials.

 Wooden shingles used to be popular before the rise of the asphalt variety, but now they're more difficult to find used on homes.
 While they're more expensive than asphalt shingles, wooden shingles can last up to 50 years if the home is in a location with a dry climate.
 If the home is in a wet climate, the homeowner will find moss and lichen growing on their roof, which will need to be cleaned regularly.
 Wooden shingles can be a fire hazard if they aren't specially treated to be fire resistant, and that can make them a safety hazard, so homeowners interested in wooden shingles should be aware of their building code before investing any money in them.

 For Aesthetic: Clay and Concrete Tiles

 While not very common in Canada, red clay tiles can be found easily in the southern United States due to the Mexican influence.
 While many people associate clay tile roofs with a south-of-the-border look, there are many different styles that clay tiles can be formed into, including but not limited to:

 Clay tiles can even be made to look like wooden shingles and shakes or even slate, so they're extremely versatile, and homeowners should be able to find a style that reflects their own personal aesthetic without much trouble.